Spinal Tap (band): Fictional history

-Although the 1984 film portrays the band hailing from the United Kingdom, the three actors who play the principal band members—Guest, McKean and Shearer—were born in the United States.
-Guest was, however, raised in both the U.S. and Britain, and in 1996 he succeeded his father as 5th Baron Haden-Guest.
-David Kaff (as keyboardist "Viv Savage") and R. J. Parnell (as drummer "Mick Shrimpton"), who have smaller roles in the film, are both British.

 Fans of Spinal Tap have assembled details about the band based on fictional film, albums, concerts and related promotional material, including a discography and a list of the band's former members.
 Within the context of the band's fictional history, Spinal Tap began as a beat group called the Thamesmen in 1964 and released one single, "Gimmie Some Money" with "Cups and Cakes" on the B-side, in 1965.
 They changed their name to Spinal Tap in 1966 and became a psychedelic pop band, before reinventing themselves as a heavy metal band in the early 1970s, the style for which they are best known.
 Over the years the band has also performed progressive rock, jazz fusion, funk and reggae.
 They have also been classified as hard rock, glam metal and rock and roll.

 Spinal Tap's fictional history documents a succession of drummers, all of whom are said to have died in strange circumstances: one in a "bizarre gardening accident"; another who "choked on vomit", but possibly not his own vomit; and two from "spontaneous human combustion" onstage.
 Additionally, it is claimed that police described the "bizarre gardening accident" as a mystery "best left unsolved".